 A number of British players have tasted success at the prestigious tournament, including Fred Perry himself, who won three consecutive Wimbledon Championships in the 1930s.
 Dorothy Round Little was a winner just the year after Perry, while Angele Mortimer took the trophy in 1961, followed by Ann Haydon-Jones in 1969.
 In 1977, the tournament’s centenary year, Virginia Wade walked away a winner, having been watched by Her Royal Highness the Queen, who had not attended a final since 1962.

 Andy Murray’s success has been honoured by the unofficial renaming of the grassy area around Wimbledon’s No. 1 Court, now affectionately known as ‘Murray Mound’.
-Previously called ‘Henman Hill’ after the well-loved British player Tim Henman, it is known for being a top spot for spectators, as excited crowds gather to watch the matches on giant screens while tucking into traditional Wimbledon treats.
+Previously called ‘Henman Hill’ after the well-loved British player Tim Henman, it is known for being a top spot for spectators, as excited crowds habitually gather here to watch the matches on giant screens while tucking into traditional Wimbledon treats.